tytydraco/yessleep/out/I_live_with_spirits_which_do_not_wish_to_move_on_and_recently_a_new_one_has_arrived_unlike_any_I_have_ever_met.md

 She did not say anything in return, I felt like a fool.
 The cold continued to gnaw at me, my body could no longer forget to shiver.

-“Do wish for something from me?”, I exhaled.
+“Do you wish for something from me?”, I exhaled.

 She continued to stare into my eyes, hers did not blink at all while mine were trying their best to fend off the cold.
 My breath was fully visible.